chiranjeevimn/Tourism-List/README.md

-# 7-Wonders
+# ListView
-Android App for the 7 Wonders of the world.
+Android App for the Karnataka Tourism places Using ListView.